Swiss franc shock resurrects gold-euro divergence

-By Henning Gloystein SINGAPORE, Jan 16 (Reuters) - Investors are finding solace in gold as the Swiss central bank sends the euro reeling, affirming the metal’s status as a safe haven while the single currency increasingly becomes a source of anxiety rather than stability as envisioned by its creators.
+SINGAPORE, (Reuters) - Investors are finding solace in gold as the Swiss central bank sends the euro reeling, affirming the metal’s status as a safe haven while the single currency increasingly becomes a source of anxiety rather than stability as envisioned by its creators.

 When the euro was launched around 15 years ago, its creators thought it would eventually be an investor safe haven.
 But for the past five years, the opposite has been the case.
 On Friday, gold rose to its highest in four months after Switzerland dismantled a three-year cap on the franc and dealt a fresh blow to the euro.